 - Once you connect the device, force a restart on your device

-- On an iPhone 11 or X Series, iPad with no Home Button, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 or higher or iPad with no Home Button: Press and quickly release the Volume Up button.
 Press and immediately release the Volume Down button.
 Then, press and hold the Side button until you see the recovery mode screen

 - On an iPhone 7 or iPhone 7 Plus: Press and hold the Side and Volume Down buttons at the same time.
 Keep holding them until you see the recovery mode screen